frontenddogma/web-development-glossary/manuscript/l.md

 : → Lightweight Directory Access Protocol

 Lead Time
 : The latency between the initiation and completion of a process.
-For example, the lead time between the placement of an order and delivery of new cars by a given manufacturer might be between 2 weeks and 6 months, depending on various particularities.
-One business dictionary defines “manufacturing lead time” as the total time required to manufacture an item, including order preparation time, queue time, setup time, run time, move time, inspection time, and put-away time.&nbsp;[†](#w-lead-time)
+For example, the lead time between the placement of an order and delivery of a new car by a given manufacturer might be between two weeks and six months, depending on various particularities.
+Manufacturing lead time, as another example, may be defined as the total time required to manufacture an item, including order preparation time, queue time, setup time, run time, move time, inspection time, and put-away time.&nbsp;[†](#w-lead-time)

 Leading
 : The space between adjacent lines of type; the exact definition varies.
 In hand typesetting, leading is the thin strips of lead that were inserted between lines of type in the composing stick to increase the vertical distance between them.
 The thickness of the strip is called “leading” and is equal to the difference between the size of the type and the distance from one baseline to the next.
 For instance, given a type size of 10 points and a distance between baselines of 12 points, the leading would be 2 points.
 In CSS, leading refers to the difference between the values of `font-size` and `line-height`.&nbsp;[†](#w-leading)